oddcamp/frontend-manual/README.md

 }
 ```

 This enables the users (most likely visually impaired) to scale the site visually.
-For example: let's say the root element's font size is as recommend — `100%`.
+For example: let's say the root element's font size on our site is as recommend — `100%`.
 By default the website font size in the browser's settings is set to 16px, which means `1rem = 16px`.
 But if the user has that option set to `32px` the REM value is going to be affected accordingly: `1rem = 32px`.
+Accessible!

-REMs should used by default, EMs should be used when we need local dependencies and PXs only for the rare cases when things aren't supposed to scale at all (e.g. 1px thick borders).
+REMs should be used by default, EMs when we need local dependencies and PXs only for the rare cases when things aren't supposed to scale at all (e.g. 1px thick borders).
 EMs and REMs should be calculated through a [helper from SASS-Utils](https://github.com/kollegorna/sass-utils#units):

 ```scss
 .component {